ddnexus/pagy/docs/how-to.md

     end
     ```

-2. you can set the `:i18n_key` variable, either globally using the `Pagy::VARS` hash or per instance with the `Pagy.new` method or with the `pagy` controller method:
+2. you can set the `:i18n_key` variable, either globally using the `Pagy::DEFAULT` hash or per instance with the `Pagy.new` method or with the `pagy` controller method:

     ```ruby
     # all the Pagy instances will have the default
-    Pagy::VARS[:i18n_key] = 'activerecord.models.product'
+    Pagy::DEFAULT[:i18n_key] = 'activerecord.models.product'

     # or single Pagy instance
     @pagy, @record = pagy(my_scope, i18n_key: 'activerecord.models.product' )